JoelSjoberg/mySummerGame/README.md

 - The player and the enemies will be displayed with sprites(drawn by yours truly)
 - Battles run in real time, with an uncapped frame-rate at aprox.
 100 updates per second(i.e. the frames should not update logic!)
 - Enemies consist of at least two different types, one of which is a boss
-- Transitions for each state are pressent(states: Start, Mid-battle, PlayerDeath and PlayerVictory)
+- Transitions for each state are present(states: Start, Mid-battle, PlayerDeath and PlayerVictory)
 - Ideally, the player will fight 3 rounds against normal enemies before encountering the boss(but this depends on the ai development process and how many enemies I can create)
-- The objects in-game get resized relative to the windowsize to support different resolutions
+- The in-game objects get resized relative to the windowsize to support different resolutions
 - Some kind of in-game sound like music and/or sound effects

 Realistically I find it hard to believe I can get everything done and I would consider it a success if I get half of these finished on time.